 An exegetical and theological study of the times, life, and thought of the writing prophets, with a detailed exegesis of selected passages or books.
 Prerequisite: RL 1113 or consent of the instructor.
-On demand; Summer.
+Fall, odd years.

 RL 3253 New Testament Studies: Life of Christ